gshr/gshr/README.md

 ## 🌱 Currently Learning

-I'm currently focused on improving my skills in Python, Data Engineering, DevOps.
+I'm currently focused on improving my Python, Data Engineering, and DevOps skills.

 ## 📫 How to Reach Me

-You can reach me via email at [youremail@example.com](mailto:youremail@example.com).
+You can reach me via email at [youremail@example.com](mailto:gaurav.shr6366@gmail.com).

 Let's connect and collaborate!